-To support the development of our leaders, we continue to partner with a global research and workplace consulting advisory company to implement a robust leadership training program for our leaders including our regional managers.
+We continue to partner with a leading analytics and advisory company to implement a robust leadership training program for our senior leadership including our regional managers.
 This program includes a leadership strengths assessment, a leadership development program, and an employee engagement survey.
 We also have a variety of training programs available to our employees through LinkedIn Learning, as well as other training resources.